Ask a Mom: Concussions are a Big Deal

 This syndrome, I learned, is a pretty standard condition stemming from an unhealed concussion.
 A concussion is literally an injury to the brain, and not allowing the brain to heal can cause all kinds of problems.
 Concussions, unlike arm or leg injuries, aren’t visible.
 They don’t even show up on MRI exams.
 Suddenly, for us, it all made sense.
 Not only did Ben not rest after the first injury, he continued to injure himself over and over again.
 The subsequent blows to his head might not have been serious otherwise, but with an unhealed concussion already in place, they were significant, so his brain did its best to shut down his body.

 At a visit with the Concussion Center at Children’s Hospital in Birmingham, we realized that Ben couldn’t even focus both of his eyes on one object without it making him dizzy and nauseated.
 He couldn’t stand on one leg without falling over.
 His balance was compromised and his muscles were weak.
-But we also learned that there are solutions to all of that, and we started therapy to regain his balance, vision, and strength.
-His doctor says it will likely be 10 to 12 weeks before she will release him to play sports again, but that’s a small price to pay to know he will recover fully.
+But we also learned that there are treatments for all of that, and we started therapy to regain his balance, vision, and strength.
+His doctor says it will likely be 10 to 12 weeks before she will release him to play sports again, but that’s a small price to pay for the hope that he will recover.

 Since Ben’s diagnosis, I’ve met several other parents whose children have had similar experiences.
 One mom’s stellar football player was told not to stand too close to the team trainer after taking a particularly hard hit on the field.
 He was so addled that didn’t know where he was, but the coach needed him for that last quarter, and he didn’t want the trainer to pull him out of the game.